tanner-johnson2718/MEME_OS_3/Linking/README.md

 # Hello World, A link to the past

 In this installment we will examine the process of linking.
 In [hello world](../Hello_World/) we looked at the contents and format of an executable.
 Many of the contents of an executable are reserved for the process of linking.
-Thus linking is natural second topic.
+Thus linking is a natural second topic.
 We will first look at static linking followed by dynamic linking.
 The end goal here is first to obviously understand this process, but secondly to answer our unanswered questions from the previous exercise.

-To highlight the process of linking we slightly complicated the classic hello world by placing the "hello world" string as global in a library accesed through an accesor function in the example library.
+To highlight the process of linking we slightly complicated the classic hello world.
+We now have two C files, a library containting the "hello world" string as global and accesed through an accesor function.
 The main entry point is contained in `exe.c` and this accesor is contained in `lib.c`.

 ## What exactly is GCC doing?